 In most cases with fertile stallions, recent studies have indicated that as few as 20 million sperm have achieved acceptable pregnancy rates using fresh semen.

 Normally semen is deposited in the body of the uterus but a new technique involving placing semen deep in the uterine horn near the ovary has been used, especially with studs that have lower numbers of viable sperm.

 More horses actually develop laminitis due to hormonal problems that any other reason.

-If you have a horse with a cresty neck or other abnormal fat deposits, your horse may be insulin resistant.
-Insulin-resistant horses have been shown to be susceptible to laminitis so it is important to know which horses are insulin resistant and how to prevent problems.
+If you have a horse with a cresty neck or other abnormal fat deposits, your horse may be insulin resistant even if they are not obese.

 Renal failure in horses is fairly uncommon but acute renal failure can develop as a complication of another disease that causes a decrease in circulation, like severe colic, or exposure to antibiotics or NSAIDs when dehydrated.

 One of the most devastating conditions that affects horses is founder, also called laminitis.
 It is called laminitis because the disease is characterized by inflammation of the lamina in the horse’s foot, and the lamina is the tissue that attaches the bone in the foot to the hoof wall.

 Founder is difficult to treat when the reason it occurs is unknown.
 By the time the horse is showing symptoms of laminitis, structural and vascular damage has already occurred in the foot and the disease has a head start on any treatment.

 In cases of acute founder, support of the sole is the most important thing.
 This can be accomplished by standing the horse in deep sand.
 This is the easiest approach and works well.